-Mr John Phillips and Mr John Ellice-Flint's remuneration is linked to market based performance conditions such as market capitalisation and total shareholder return (TSR).
+Mr John Phillips and Mr John Ellice-Flint's "at risk" remuneration is linked to market-based performance conditions such as market capitalisation and total shareholder return (TSR).
 These performance conditions are in line with industry standards and practice and are also believed to align the interests of directors and executives with those of the Company's shareholders.

 No element of the other Director's or Executive's remuneration is currently dependent on the satisfaction of a related individual performance condition.
+Indeed, issue of Rights to Non-Executive Directors has previously been done solely in lieu of forgone Board Committee cash fees (to assist with the Company's cash management strategy).
+This practice has now ceased.